-Failing to comply with these strict conditions could lead to seizure of your dog and prosecution.
+Failing to comply with these strict conditions could lead to the seizure of your dog and prosecution.

 Dangerously out of control

-It’s against the law to let any type of dog be dangerously out of control anywhere, such as:
+It’s against the law to let any type of dog be dangerously out of control anywhere, including in:

-- in a private place, for example a neighbour’s house or garden
+a private place (eg a neighbour’s house or garden)

 Your dog is considered dangerously out of control if it:

-You can get an unlimited fine or be sent to prison for up to 6 months (or both) if your dog is dangerously out of control.
-You may not be allowed to own a dog in the future and your dog may be destroyed (ie put down).
+If your dog is dangerously out of control, you can get an unlimited fine, be sent to prison for up to 6 months or both.
+You may not be allowed to own a dog in the future and your dog may be ‘destroyed’ (ie put down).

-Several key issues come under these laws.
-The main one is dog fouling.
-Dog fouling is the most prominent and complained about nuisance.
+There are several laws that cover pets and environmental protections and several key issues come under these laws.
+However, the main issue is dog fouling which is the most prominent and complained about nuisance.

 In general, you must pick up after your dog in public with some exceptions such as woodland or land used for the grazing of animals.
 Local authorities have the power to impose Public Space Protection Orders (PSPOs) to prevent dog fouling.
 These orders may force owners to pick up after their dog or require them to carry bags with them at all times.
 Owners can be issued with a fixed penalty notice and prosecuted.

 When dogs bark over a long period of time, they can become a nuisance.
-However each case is determined on its own facts will depend on the volume of barking, duration of barking and the time of day it happens.
+However, each case is determined on its own facts and will depend on the volume of barking, duration of barking and the time of day it happens.

-Noise, smell, dust and other forms of pollution from a cat can all be classed as a nuisance as well.
+Noise, smell, dust and other forms of pollution from a cat can also all be classed as a nuisance.

-From April 2016, the law requires that all dogs in England, Wales, Scotland and Northern Ireland to be microchipped, and the owner’s details must be registered on one of the authorised databases (such as Petlog).
-This applies to all dogs and puppies over the age of eight weeks.
+Since April 2016, the law requires that all dogs in the UK be microchipped and that the owner’s details be registered on one of the authorised databases (such as Petlog).
+This applies to all dogs and puppies over the age of 8 weeks.